This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 You don’t necessarily have to take expensive, super binoculars with you on difficult hikes or day trips.
 It’s more about finding good binoculars that are a sensible compromise between optical performance and purchase price.

-Small, compact binoculars are some of the most practical for hiking.
+Small, compact binoculars are without question the most practical for hiking tours.
 Thanks to their small dimensions and the folding bridge between the two tubes they fold down really small so they can easily find space in any jacket pocket or in the side pocket of a daypack.
+A good popular model for general use is the Nikon Sportstar.

 Using compact binoculars pros and cons